haowen-EE/Radar-project/Logbook.md

 The pedestrian recognition process in the current code was sorted out, and speed unit conversion was completed (e.g., 25 km/h ≈ 6.94 m/s) to prepare for the "dangerous driving" threshold.

+## 2025-09-14
+Common speed ranges are defined: typical m/s intervals for walking/jogging, used as a basis for labels and rules.

+I marked the knowledge points in the course materials that were directly related to the project to ensure that I only focused on the useful parts later.

+# 2025-09-15
+The stage goal was determined: without affecting pedestrian recognition, the size and position priori were used to stably identify the scooter, and the tracking + speed measurement was completed.

+Set speed threshold: pedestrian ≤ 3.5 m/s; scooters are divided into two gears, normal and dangerous (> 5.5 m/s).
+Immediately enter the tracking and speed measurement process when the scooter is detected.

+Encountered implementation obstacles: Some CSVs were not compatible and robust.
+My countermeasure was to gradually refactor and debug according to the "minimum necessary changes" idea (data import→ clustering→ speed estimation→ trajectory smoothing).